ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/diarrheal_diseases/index.rst

 	  - Deaths from diarrheal diseases
 	  -
 	* - duration_c302
+	  - (4.3 days; 95% CI: 4.2, 4.4; normal distribution of uncertainty)/365
+	  - Mean duration of diarrheal disease episode (in years).
+Obtained from [Troeger-et-al-2018-Diarrhea]_ and the GBD YLD appendix.
+	  - NOTE: do not adjust this value for the early neonatal age group
+	* - adjusted_duration_c302
 	  - 4.04485 (95% CI: 3.94472, 4.144975), assume normal distribution of uncertainty
 	  - Average duration of a diarrheal disease episode in days among children under five (defined in the note column) TRANSFORMED to accomodate a short timestep of 0.5 days, `as discussed in this slack thread <https://ihme.slack.com/archives/C018BLX2JKT/p1646183763054739>`_.
 See the note below for more information.
-	  - True duration of 4.3 (95% CI: 4.2, 4.4) obtained from [Troeger-et-al-2018-Diarrhea]_: this value should be used for verification and validation of the model.
+	  -
 	* - incidence_rate_c302
 	  - como
 	  - Incidence of diarrheal disease within the entire population